Sensitivity Study of the Tau Lepton Electric Dipole Moment at the Super Tau-Charm Facility

 \subsection{The Relationship Between Optimal Observables and the EDM}

 MadGraph~\cite{MadGraph} is used along with custom UFO model files to simulate the production of $\tau$ lepton pairs for different values of $d_\tau$.
-Following the reconstruction of the final states in previous sections, a fast simulation of the detector response is performed with Delphes~\cite{Delphes}.
-For $\pi\pi$ channel, the distributions of the optimal observable for several different choice of $d_\tau$ are shown in the left panel of Figure \ref{fig:O_Re_d_Re}.
-The mean values of the optimal observables are calculated and a linear fit is performed based on equation (\ref{O_d}), as shown in the right panel of Figure \ref{fig:O_Re_d_Re}.
-The uncertainty of $\left<\mathcal{O}_{\operatorname{Re}}\right>$ is estimated to be $3.818\times 10^{-5}$, and the slope is $1.093\times 10^{13}/(e\,\mathrm{cm})$.
-The estimated sensitivity after 10 years of operation at the STCF from the $\pi\pi$ channel is $|d_\tau| < 3.49\times 10^{-18}\,e\,\mathrm{cm}$.
-The $\rho\rho$ channel is still under analysis due to large statistics, but it is expected to provide a much more stringent limit.
-This provides a basis for estimating the EDM of the $\tau$ lepton in future experiments at STCF.
+Following the reconstruction of the final states in previous sections, a fast simulation of the detector response is performed with Delphes~\cite{Delphes}. {The distributions of the optimal observables for several different choices of $d_\tau$ from the $\rho\rho$ channel are shown in the left panel of Fig.~\ref{fig:OO_rhorho}.
+The mean values of the optimal observables are calculated and a linear fit is performed based on Eq.~(\ref{O_d}), which is shown in the right panel of Fig.~\ref{fig:OO_rhorho}.
+The corresponding result of the linear fit is given in Table~\ref{tab:results_linear_fit} together with the estimated error on the measurement of the mean value of the optimal observables.
+The estimated sensitivity after 10 years of operation at the STCF is $|d_\tau| < 3.89\times 10^{-18}\,e\cdot\mathrm{cm}$ at a $68\%$ confidence level.} This provides a basis for estimating the EDM of the $\tau$ lepton in future experiments at STCF.